20241018/cve/sql.md

-## E-Health Care System has SQL injection vulnerability
+## E-Health Care System has SQL injection vulnerability via doctor_login.php

 ## supplier
 https://code-projects.org/e-health-care-system-in-php-css-js-and-mysql-free-download/
 ## Vulnerability file
-/Doctor/updating_consulting_hour.php
+/Doctor/doctor_login.php
 ## describe
 An unrestricted SQL injection attack exists in the  E-Health Care System.
-The parameters that can be controlled are as follows: email.
+The parameters that can be controlled are as follows: email in doctor_login.php.
 This function executes the email  parameter into the SQL statement without any restrictions.
 A malicious attacker could exploit this vulnerability to obtain sensitive information in the server database.
 Or bypass the login function by sql injection.
 ## code analysis
 The email parameter in Doctor/doctor_login.php  is controlled and is directly carried into the SQL statement for execution, resulting in SQL injection.